OSH Answers Fact Sheets

 Asbestos has been banned entirely in 39 countries since 1983, including the European Union, Argentina, Australia, Chile, Croatia and Saudi Arabia.
 Other countries are either severely restricting its use or phasing it out it out over a specified period of time.
 All new uses of asbestos were banned in the US by the Environmental Protection Agency (EPA) in July 1989.

 In Canada, the use of asbestos has declined since the mid-1970s and early 1980s.
-Products containing asbestos are regulated by the Asbestos Products Regulation (SOR 2007/260).
+Asbestos exposure is regulated in Canada by:

 What are some international hazard ratings for asbestos?